sukeniklab/CHE600/Class_02-Resources/README.md

 /home/yourname/CHE600/class02
 ```

 7. In the directory structure / is the main directory (aka the "root" of the directory tree).
-Then home/ is the directory that holds all user folders, then yourname/ is your own home directory.
-Then CHE600/ is a subdirectory in your home directory, and class02/ is a subdirectory within that subdirectory!
+    - Then home/ is the directory that holds all user folders
+        - yourname/ is your own home directory.
+            - CHE600/ is a subdirectory in your home directory
+                - class02/ is a subdirectory within that subdirectory!
 All this directory structure is important because you'll need to keep it in mind as you navigate.
 For example:

 ```bash
 cd ..